 The law in Missouri is that possession of a controlled substance is a class D felony unless the substance is thirty-five (35) grams or less of marijuana and then it is a misdemeanor.
 Possession of between 10 and 35 grams of marijuana or a synthetic cannabinoid is a class A misdemeanor.
 Possession of no more than 10 grams of marijuana or a synthetic cannabinoid is a class D misdemeanor (unless you have been found guilty previously of a controlled substance offense, in which case it would be considered a class A misdemeanor).

 Even though possession of marijuana can be a misdemeanor or a felony depending on the amount, it is still a serious drug charge with serious penalties that can have long term effects on your criminal record.
 If you or someone you know is charged with possession of a drug, St. Louis criminal defense attorney Justin Summary can help.
-Contact The Summary Law Firm today for a free case evaluation.
+Contact The Summary Law Firm today for a case evaluation.

 Distribution, Delivery, Manufacturing, and Possession with Intent